UPGRADING YOUR JOURNEY

 For further information about the Australian Customs and Border Protection Service please refer to their Guide for Travellers.

-Sydney Airport has internet kiosks in several locations at International Terminal (T1) and Domestic Terminal (T2).
-Most offer a free internet session for a specific time period.
-Internet Kiosks are located at the following locations:
+Sydney Airport has internet kiosks in several locations at the T1 International Terminal and T2 Domestic Terminal.

-Departures Level - before Customs in the Food Court near Sumo Salad
+Departures Level - before Customs in the food court

 Departures Level - after Customs near Gate 31